Modular Blind Video Quality Assessment: Experiment

-The proposed model is applied to UGC databases by employing a modular combination of the base quality predictor and the two rectifiers.
-Consequently, the model simultaneously generates four quality predictions: $q_b$, $q_s$, $q_t$, and $q_{st}$.
-Initial pretraining of the proposed model is conducted on the official training split of the large-scale LSVQ dataset~\cite{ying2021patch}, followed by fine-tuning on seven small-scale UGC databases.
-The results are presented in Table~\ref{performance_ugc}.
-Additionally, database-size weighted average results are provided to obtain a comprehensive understanding of the overall performance across different databases.
-Furthermore, a cross-dataset evaluation is performed, and the corresponding results are showcased in Table~\ref{cross_valid}.
-The extensive experiments provide valuable insights.
+Our method is pretrained on the official training split of the large-scale LSVQ dataset~\cite{ying2021patch}, followed by fine-tuning on seven small-scale UGC datasets~\cite{nuutinen2016cvd2014,ghadiyaram2017capture,hosu2017konstanz,sinno2018large,wang2019youtube,chen2019qoe,yu2022subjective}.
+All competing models are retrained following the procedures outlined in their respective papers.
+Results are shown in Table~\ref{performance_ugc}.
+Furthermore, a cross-dataset testing is performed, with results shown in Table~\ref{cross_valid}.

-The integration of the two rectifiers significantly enhances the performance across the eight UGC databases, demonstrating competitive results compared to state-of-the-art benchmarks.
-In addition, the inclusion of these rectifiers enables effective generalization, underscoring their substantial contribution to improving quality prediction.
-Moreover, the modular design of our model provides a comprehensive understanding of the predominant distortion types found in commonly utilized UGC databases, which are listed below: